Code | Name | Description |

 UK | Unknown | Activity history cannot be reliably determined |

 For example, FL M FR for a recent flood that has dropped sediment on a low terrace and partly smothered grass, or NO - - for an unaffected site.
-Optionally, the generalised texture class of the material can be reported using the codes in Table 16.3.
+Optionally, the generalised texture class of the material can be reported using the rapid options for recording soil texture described in Section 15.3.

 Code | Name | Description |